Weekly during the Fall and Spring semesters

 Connect through thoughtful, friendly discussion with atheists, secularists, and secular humanists.
 Explore topics ranging from philosophy to science to current events.
 The purpose of our discussions is to learn from each other rather than to debate.
-We also provide snacks and drinks, and occasionally play board games or go on an outing.
-Please check the event calendar on this page to confirm each week's programme.
+We also provide snacks and beverages, and occasionally play board games or go on an outing.
+Please check the event calendar on this page to confirm each week's programme and location.

 We observe/celebrate a number of occasions on or around the following dates, with themed tabling and/or events.
 Here are some of them; please check the calendar for the full list.

 February 12th: Darwin Day